melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-request-hpv.md

 ### If you cannot use the online form

 If you cannot use the online form, you can respond over the phone using the contact details below.
+Replies to this email cannot be accepted as consent.

 ### Your data